 Reminiscent of traditional vernacular houses from the south-east of England, from where the origin of the style was exported to the American continent, the New England style is typified by its simple rectangular form with side gabled pitched roofs, often with dormer windows, painted timber siding, open porches, and large sliding sash windows.

 In the UK, it can be difficult to negotiate a truly New England-style house with the planners, so homes tend to be heavily influenced by the style instead.
-This new house in Lincolnshire compromises by partially cladding the exterior in a vernacular brick.

 The Building Form

 New England style originated along the Mid-Atlantic seaboard of the United States, where early 17th century English settlers built heavy timber framed, timber-clad houses in a simple symmetrical style — typical of the houses they had left behind in the south-east of England, particularly Kent, Sussex, Suffolk and Essex.